 The US Food and Drug Administration (FDA) considers a generic drug to be “identical, or bioequivalent, to a brand name drug in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.”

-Are There Differences Between Generic and Branded Drugs?
+What Are the Differences Between Generic and Branded Drugs?

 First, not all innovator drugs have a generic version.
 Those that were recently developed are probably still patented; therefore a generic does not exist.
 To get the benefits of those drugs, you’ll need to use the branded versions.

 There have been problems reported by people who changed from the branded drug to its generic, and vice versa.
 In most cases the problems seem to stem from the variation in the inactive ingredients.
 Others seem to emanate from the amount of active ingredient included in the different version.
 Adverse reports are rare, but if you experience them, you should explore them further.

 Why Do Generic Drugs Cost Less?